 As paid sick leave continues to trend across the nation, one company is inviting American workers to take an “unsick day” to focus on his or her health.

 Prior to 2014, there were only 4 paid sick leave laws in effect nationwide.
 That number has grown in the past 2 years to more than 30 laws, covering several states, cities, and counties.
 The infographic below provides a broader picture of which states, cities, and counties offer paid sick leave laws.
-UPDATE: The infographic […]
+UPDATE: Effective October […]

 In Illinois, employees soon will be able to use their sick days to care for family members.